Food Service Guidelines

 When a Permanent Food Service Establishment is constructed or is extensively remodeled, or when an existing structure is converted for use as a food service establishment, properly prepared plans and specifications for such remodeling or alteration shall be submitted to the Environmental Health Division of the Department of Planning & Protective Services prior to the beginning of construction.
 The plans and specifications should illustrate the layout, arrangement, and construction materials of work areas and the location, size, and type of fixed equipment.

-Application For A Food Service Establishment
+Application for a Food Establishment

 Construction Guidelines for Food Establishment